rajmohan747/customRobotBasicStack/README.md

 # customRobotNavigation
-A basic version of navigation with a custom differential driven robot .
+A basic version of navigation stack with a custom differential driven robot .

 ## Prerequisites